Port (medicine)

-In medicine, a port is a small medical appliance that is installed beneath the skin.
+In medicine, a port or chemoport is a small appliance that is installed beneath the skin.
 A catheter (plastic tube) connects the port to a vein.
 Under the skin, the port has a septum (a silicone membrane) through which drugs can be injected and blood samples can be drawn many times, usually with less discomfort for the patient (and clinician) than a more typical "needle stick".

 Terminology

 A port is more correctly known as a "totally implantable venous access device".
 They are also commonly referred to as a Portacath or Chemo port.
 Brand names include Eco Port, Clip-a-Port, SmartPort, Microport, Bardport, PowerPort, Passport, Port-a-Cath, Infuse-a-Port, Medi-Port, and Bioflo.

 Structure

 Ports are used mostly to treat hematology and oncology patients.
 Ports were previously adapted for use in hemodialysis patients, but were found to be associated with increased rate of infections and are no longer available in the US.

 The port is usually inserted in the upper chest (known as a "chest port"), just below the clavicle or collar bone, with the catheter inserted into the jugular vein.

 A port consists of a reservoir compartment (the portal) that has a silicone bubble for needle insertion (the septum), with an attached plastic tube (the catheter).
 The device is surgically inserted under the skin in the upper chest or in the arm and appears as a bump under the skin.
 It requires no special maintenance other than occasional flushing to keep clear.
 It is completely internal so swimming and bathing are not a problem.
 The catheter runs from the portal and is surgically inserted into a vein (usually the jugular vein or less optimally the subclavian vein).
 Ideally, the catheter terminates in the superior vena cava or the right atrium.
 This position allows infused agents to be spread throughout the body quickly and efficiently.

 The septum is made of a special self-sealing silicone; it can be punctured hundreds of times before it weakens significantly.
 To administer treatment or to withdraw blood, a health care professional will first locate the port and disinfect the area, then access the port by puncturing the overlying skin with a Huber point (non-coring) needle.
 Due to its design, there is a very low infection risk, as the breach of skin integrity is never larger than the caliber of the needle.
 This gives it an advantage over indwelling lines such as the Hickman line.
 Negative pressure is created to withdraw blood into the vacuumized needle, to check for blood return and see if the port is functioning normally.
 Next, the port is flushed with a saline solution.
 Then, treatment will begin.